geniasokol/geniasokol.github.io/_posts/2016-10-01-ATA-preview.md

 ---
 layout: post
-title: "Looking Forward to the ATA Annual Conference"
+title: "Looking Ahead to ATA 2016"
 description: "Are you excited for the ATA conference?
 I am!"
 ---